MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Related works

-A recent study~\cite{de2019exploring} conducted a comparative assessment of different convolutional, recurrent, and hybrid deep neural network architecture for music detection trained on mel-spectral features on AudioSet balanced training set~\cite{gemmeke2017audio}.
+A recent study~\cite{de2019exploring} conducted a comparative assessment of different convolutional, recurrent, and hybrid deep neural network architecture for music detection trained on mel-spectral features on Audio Set balanced training set~\cite{gemmeke2017audio}.
 Further, music detection using one neural network and two neural networks were compared.
 In the second case, one neural network was trained to detect speech and another one for detecting music~\cite{de2019exploring}.
-The study included fully connected, convolutional, and long short-term memory (LSTM) networks where the hybrid convolutional-LSTM model lead to best performance~\cite{de2019exploring}.
-One of the systems~\cite{jang2018music} submitted at the MIREX 2018 Music and/or Speech Detection Challenge~\cite{mirex_challenge} leveraged a CNN with Mel-scale kernels for music detection and a bidirectional GRU model trained on Mel-spectrograms for speech detection.
-Another CNN system~\cite{melendez2018music} was submitted at the MIREX 2018 Music Detection challenge for detecting music and estimating the Music Relative Loudness.
+The study included fully connected, convolutional, and long short-term memory (LSTM) networks where the hybrid convolutional-LSTM model lead to the best performance~\cite{de2019exploring}.
+One of the systems~\cite{jang2018music} submitted at the MIREX 2018~\cite{mirex_challenge} leveraged a CNN with Mel-scale kernels for music detection and a bidirectional GRU model trained on Mel-spectrograms for speech detection.
+Another CNN system~\cite{melendez2018music} was submitted at MIREX 2018 for detecting music and estimating the music relative loudness.
 As music relative loudness represents the loudness corresponding to music content at each frame, thresholding the estimated loudness resulted in music/no-music decision~\cite{melendez2018music}.

 A novel approach was recently developed for synthesizing the training datasets for a Convolutional Recurrent Neural Network (CRNN) model for speech and music detection which outperformed state-of-the-art approaches~\cite{venkatesh2021artificially}.
 This work provided an effective method for synthesizing a training dataset for speech/music classification.
 Real-time speech/music classification was proposed using line spectral frequencies and zero-crossing-based features extracted from audio frames~\cite{el2000speech}.
 Chroma features, which represent tonality in an audio signal, were applied for the task of speech/music discrimination~\cite{sell2014music}.
-Experiments show that Chroma features outperform state-of-the-art features for speech/music classification on multiple corpora.
+Experiments show that chroma features outperform state-of-the-art features for speech/music classification on multiple corpora.
 Experiments on a broadcast news corpus validated the efficacy of chroma features for high-precision music detection even in mismatched acoustic conditions~\cite{sell2014music}.